-As of December 4, 2020, our directors, executive officers and holders of more than 5% of our Common Stock, together with their affiliates, beneficially own 24.5% of our outstanding shares of Common Stock, and three of our stockholders beneficially own approximately 9.9%, 7.4% and 7.2% of our outstanding shares of Common Stock, respectively.
+As of July 6, 2021, our directors, executive officers and holders of more than 5% of our Common Stock, together with their affiliates, beneficially own approximately 13.7% of our outstanding shares of Common Stock, and one of our stockholders beneficially owns approximately 9.9% of our outstanding shares of Common Stock.
 As a result, these stockholders have significant influence to determine the outcome of matters submitted to our stockholders for approval, including the ability to defeat the election of our directors, amend or prevent amendment of our certificate of incorporation, as amended, or bylaws or effect or prevent a change in corporate control, merger, consolidation, takeover or other business combination.
-In addition, any sale of a significant amount of our Common Stock held by our directors, executive officers and principal stockholders, or the possibility of such sales, could adversely affect the market price of our Common Stock.
+In addition, any sale of a significant amount of our Common Stock.
 Management's stock ownership may also discourage a potential acquirer from making a tender offer or otherwise attempting to obtain control of us, which in turn could reduce our stock price or prevent our stockholders from realizing any gains from our Common Stock.